thosgood/this-weeks-finds/markdown/101-151/week102.md

 What are all these things?
 Well, an n-groupoid is an n-category with all morphisms invertible, at least up to equivalence.
-An (k+n)-groupoid with only trivial j-morphisms for j \< k can be seen as a special sort of n-groupoid, which we call a \"k-tuply groupal n-groupoid\".
+An (k+n)-groupoid with only trivial j-morphisms for j \< k can be seen as a special sort of n-groupoid, which we call a "k-tuply groupal n-groupoid".

-Part of Joyal\'s point was that we should really think of the integers as the \"free k-tuply monoidal n-groupoid on one object\".
+Part of Joyal's point was that we should really think of the integers as the "free k-tuply monoidal n-groupoid on one object".
 Here the idea is not to fix n and k once and for all - this would only prevent us from understanding the subtleties that show up when we increase n and k!
 Instead, we should think of them as variable, or perhaps consider the limit as they become large.

-The other part of his point was that there\'s a correspondence between n-groupoids and the information left in topological spaces when we ignore all homotopy groups above dimension n - so-called \"homotopy n-types\".
-Using this correspondence, the \"free k-tuply monoidal n-groupoid on one object\" corresponds to the homotopy (k+n)-type of the k-sphere.
+The other part of his point was that there's a correspondence between n-groupoids and the information left in topological spaces when we ignore all homotopy groups above dimension n - so-called "homotopy n-types".
+Using this correspondence, the "free k-tuply monoidal n-groupoid on one object" corresponds to the homotopy (k+n)-type of the k-sphere.
 Moreover, if we keep jacking up k, this stabilizes when k ≥ n+2.
-Actually, as the dittos in the above chart suggest, it\'s a quite general fact that the notion of k-tuply monoidal n-groupoid stabilizes for k ≥ n+2.
+Actually, as the dittos in the above chart suggest, it's a quite general fact that the notion of k-tuply monoidal n-groupoid stabilizes for k ≥ n+2.